chrisnoonan98675/site/xl-impact/how-to/getting-started-with-xl-impact.markdown

 #### Jira Issues and Jira Issue Versions

-In XL Impact, Jira issues are variable as opposed to other processed entities that are invariable such as commits and Jenkins jobs.
+In XL Impact, Jira issues are variable, as opposed to other processed entities that are invariable such as commits and Jenkins jobs.
 As a result, XL Impact analyzes not only the Jira issues, but also the Jira issue versions (or Jira issue changes).

-When XL Impact tries to determine "how many issues were done during the week", it queries "how many changes to jira issue versions occurred during a week" with the condition that before a change happened, the issue did not match the filter "Jira issue done state" according to project definition and after the change, the issue matched that filter.
+When XL Impact tries to determine "how many issues were done during the week", it queries "how many changes to Jira issue versions occurred during a week".
+The query must follow the conditions: before a change happened, the issue did not match the filter "Jira issue done state" according to project definition; after the change, the issue matched that filter.
 For some criteria, you must configure filters for both Jira issue and Jira issue versions.

 #### Time period on insights and metric tiles